BardicDefense/purple-hack/spells.md

 #### Glamer

-_Enchantment (R: Medium, D: 1 hour)_
+_Enchantment (R: Long, D: Special)_
-Save: Perception 17.
-This spell alters the appearance of one or more creatures or objects.
-The illusion can change size, shape, and color.
+Save: Willpower 17.
+Up to four intelligent creatures (+1 per caster Name Level) can be chosen as targets.
+Subjects cannot move, drop what they are carrying, and become helpless targets.
+Enraptured targets make another save at the end of each round past the first.
+Further enchantments cast upon those under the effects of this spell have a -4 penalty applied to their saving throws.

 #### Globe of Invulnerability

 _Abjuration (R: Self, D: 10 minutes)_
-The caster is immune to all spells of 6th rank or lower.
+The caster is immune to all spells of 4th rank or lower.
+Dispel Magic can be cast at the globe and affects it normally.

 #### Illusory Kingdom

-_Illusion (R: Long, D: Permanent)_
+_Illusion (R: Long, D: 1 year)_
-Save: Perception 14.
-This spell creates a vast illusion of a kingdom or other large area.
-The illusion can include buildings, creatures, and terrain.
+Save: Perception 20.
+The caster makes natural terrain within a 1-mile radius look, sound, smell, and feel different.
+The general shape of the terrain cannot be altered, but minor aberrations can be added (e.g. occasional small buildings).
+Creatures in the area cannot be added or removed, but their secondary elements, such as bird calls, can be.
+True Seeing does not automatically pierce this illusion but does grant another save with a +4 bonus.

 #### Invisible Stalker

-_Conjuration (R: Medium, D: Special)_
+_Conjuration (R: Short, D: Special)_
 Summons an invisible, extra-dimensional entity to the caster’s presence, magically binding it to perform a mission of the caster’s choosing.
 The caster must be careful with the wording of the mission.
 Invisible stalkers are